bleepr/bleepr.github.io/cameron.markdown

 it to be powered from a standard IEEE 802.3af PoE capable network.
 This would need to be able to step the voltage down from at least 48v to the 5v required by the relay.

+### Remote configuration of relays
+Currently the configuration for each relay is stored locally on the device.
+In a large deployment it could be undesirable to need to manually change configuration files stored on multiple devices located around a building (potentially in inaccessible location such as inside drop ceilings).
+Therefore the relays could be modified to allow their configuration to be changed through and API that could be integrated into the web interface for the Bleepr system.